taniman/profit-trailer-enhancements/README.md

 # Rules

-1. Realistic Feature Requests
+1. Create a Realistic Feature Requests on this project
-2. 2500+  thumbs up
+2. Only Feature Requests with 2500+ thumbs up Qualify
-3. Top 3 best rated
+3. Top 3 best rated Requests will be implemented

 ### 100% guaranteed implementation in the new features release